About calculated fields

 - Multiplication: *

-You can construct calculated field using any of the operators above in combination with static numeric values and unaggregated numeric fields from your data source.
+You can construct a calculated field using any of the operators above in combination with static numeric values and unaggregated numeric fields from your data source.
 Use parentheses to force calculation order.

 (Price * Quantity) * .085